soulspace-org/overarch/doc/usage.md

 --------------

 #### Persons

-Users, internal or external actors for the system.
+Users are internal or external actors of the system.

 #### Systems

-Can containers
+Systems can contain containers.

 #### Containers

-Can components
+A container is a part of the system.
+Containers can contain components.

 #### Components
+A component is unit of software, which lives in a container of the system.

 #### Nodes
+A node is a unit in a deployment view.
+Nodes represent parts of the infrastructure in which the containers of the system are deployed.

-Can contain other nodes, (external) sytems and containers.
+They can contain other nodes, (external) sytems and containers.

 #### Relations
+Relations describe the interacions of the parts of a view.

 Diagrams